What does an optometrist do?

 Optometrists looking to build their customer service skills may consider a Certificate III in Customer Contact.

-Optometrists looking to operate their own practice may find value in completing a Diploma of Practice Management qualification in order to gain useful administrative and management skills.
+Optometrists looking to operate their own practice may find value in completing a Diploma of Practice Management.

 Practising optometrists must be registered with the Optometry Board of Australia.